01 Jul How to recover money from a Debtor in Nigeria

 This article will lay out the steps under Nigerian law, which you would have to follow in order to quickly (and safely) recover your debt.

-Firstly, you should not resort to self-help, it never turns out well if you go to your debtor’s house or place a business threatening violence, or sending aggressive or intimidating text messages or e-mails.
+Firstly, you should never resort to self-help, it never turns out well if you go to your debtor’s house or place a business threatening violence, or sending aggressive or intimidating text messages or e-mails.
 It could actually back fire and open you up to legal liability.
 The law in Nigeria is there for a reason – to protect people, and to provide a framework for the safe exercise of your rights and duties.

 Steps to follow